 As you can imagine, both Mr H and M use a few tried and tested products to help alleviate the itchiness of their skin.
-Below are our top 5 products that we’ve found help manage the condition.
+Soothing sheets with a high thread count can also help alleviate itching when sleeping.
+Below are our top products for eczema that we’ve found help manage the condition.

 Dry skin occurs when there is a lack of water in the outer layer of skin cells.
 This causes the skin to lose its flexibility which means cracking can occur.
 Diprobase aims to provide a layer of oil on top of the skin to prevent water evaporating from the surface, hence keeping the skin moisturised and less likely to crack and cause irritation.
 Diprobase can be purchased at most pharmacy stores and costs £10 for a large 500g dispenser pump.

 We were introduced to Medihoney a couple of years ago when the eczema on M’s arm first started flaring up.
 I was mindful of wanting to use a natural cream rather than something chemical based and so we gave Medihoney a try.
 It’s a rich emollient with medical grade manuka honey, aloe vera and chamomile and whilst it doesn’t claim to be a treatment for eczema, we have found that it really helps relieve the redness, dryness and itchiness of the skin.
 Medihoney can be purchased in Holland & Barratt and costs £4.99 for 50g.